 Anything About Anyplace™

 This is a website where anyone can add Anything About Anyplace™ anywhere in the world.
-A website that will bring you fascinating and perhaps unique information about specific locations everywhere.
+A crowd-sourced website that brings you fascinating and perhaps unique information about specific locations everywhere.

 Humanity has been around long enough for something interesting to have happened just about everywhere.
 By contributing to Roadsidehistoricalmarkers.com you are helping to create a historical 4-D map of the world because you are adding the time element to every spot on the globe.

 There may be something remarkable about a place that most people have forgotten but you have not.
 This is your chance to add it to the historical record.

 Or, there could be a place with some history that goes unnoticed as people pass by it every day.

 It could be the childhood home of a person who became famous, or the site of a concert by a once unknown performer who later made it big.
 It could be a battlefield that is now a parking lot, or a restaurant wine cellar that was once part of the Underground Railroad.
 Abraham Lincoln gave a speech at what is now an abandoned dollar store in Philadelphia, with nothing to mark the site.
 A college in Delaware now occupies the site of the factory where reggae legend Bob Marley was a forklift driver.
 There are many buildings that need to be saved and preserved.
 All are candidates for historical markers.
 There could even be something special about you or your family (like the house where your grandfather was born).
 You decide what is important about a place!
 You decide – Historic, Hip or Ho-Hum?™

 One of the incidents that led to the creation of Roadsidehistoricalmarkers.com was the refusal of the City of Philadelphia to permit a historical marker for the building where famed poet Charles Bukowski had lived.
 Such wrongheadedness can be undone on Roadsidehistoricalmarkers.com.